nahuja21/nahuja21/README.md

 - Welcome to my Github

-- I'm a student at Chapman University Studying Data science with a minor in Game Development
+- I'm a student at Chapman University studying Data Science with a minor in Game Development

 - C++, C#, and R are my preferred languages